theory/theory.so/source/_posts/2013-09-06-sqitch-templating.md

 What if you want to name the change one thing and the table it creates something else?
 What if you want to schema-qualify the table?
 Easy!
-Sqitch's dead simple default [templating language] features `if` statements.
-Try using them with custom variables for the schema and table names:
+Sqitch's dead simple default [templating language], [Template::Tiny], features `if` statements.
+Try using them with custom variables for the schema and table
+names:

 ``` sql Deploy table with schema and table
 SET search_path TO [% IF schema ][% schema %],[% END %]public;